quantiota/Riemannian-Neural-Fields/README.md

 ### Conceptual Highlights
 - **Information Manifold:**
   Each learning process unfolds on a manifold whose local geometry reflects the organization of knowledge.
-  The manifold evolves with entropy, enabling adaptive learning pathways.
+  The manifold evolves with entropy, and the **non-homogeneous neuron density** acts as an internal weighting mechanism that shapes the curvature of learning and the flow of information.

 - **Geodesic Learning Paths:**
   Instead of minimizing a loss function, the system follows the shortest information paths—geodesics—through the evolving knowledge field.
+  These trajectories adapt naturally to the spatial variations in neuron density, concentrating learning where informational gradients are strongest.

 - **Entropy-Based Adaptation:**
   Learning is guided by changes in entropy, producing self-regularizing models that remain stable and interpretable over time.

 - **Riemannian Field Architecture:**
   Neural activations are treated as a continuous field.
-  Connectivity and structure arise naturally from the information landscape rather than from manual design.
+  Connectivity and structure arise naturally from the information landscape and neuron distribution rather than from manual design.

 - **Scalability Across Dimensions:**
   The same mechanism applies to spatial (3D), spatiotemporal (4D), or higher-order cognitive fields (5D+), offering a unified view of learning across physical and informational domains.